forestgrape/coronavirus/index.md

 ## Early On Humidify

 ### Idea
 For the development of a virus induced ARDS, a decreased mucus clearance seems to be a key factor ([Yuen et al.](#yuen) showed this for Influenza).
-[Hong and colleagues](#hong) found that the mucus flow can be increased by humidified ventilation, but the idea here is to use the humidify part only, without a real ventilator.
+[Hong and colleagues](#hong) found that the mucus flow can be increased by humidified ventilation, but the idea here is to use the humidify part only, just warm and humide air.
 [Hasani et al.](#hasani) found the mucus flow is increased by humidifying the air in the entire room.

 #### cascade of influences